Lucifer-Heaven/Debian-Script/README.md

 # Debian-Script
-# Who are as lazy as me need this one step setup script to leave computer alone.
+# Who are as lazy as me need this one step setup script to leave computer install alone.

 # Auto_update_install.sh

-you can take a rest while it setup by itself for 5-10 mins
+you can take a rest while it setting up by itself for 5-10 mins

 ## based on different environment,this script will install the most basic needs:
 > - vim